dilawar/arduino_sample_project/README.md

-# eyeBlinkBehaviour
+#  Sample project

-All codes related to Arduino programming and data saving for the Eye-Blink Conditioning Tasks
+This is a working version of a real lab project (https://github.com/ananthmurthy/eyeBlinkBehaviour).
+This is here for a demo purpose

-To build and upload to arduino
+To build and uploading to arduino  is as simple as typing

     $ make
     $ make upload

+And you can edit your files in your faviorite editor.
+Works on Mac and Linux.

-# What to change
+# What to change?

 The source code goes into `src` folder.
-Open the makefile and changes the values of `LOCAL_INO_SRCS` (there should be one or zero `.ino` file).
+Open the makefile and changes the values of `LOCAL_INO_SRCS` (there should be one or zero `.ino` file in your project).

 Most of source file would have either extension `.cpp` or `.c`.
 Append them to variable `LOCAL_CPP_SRCS`.
-For example, the example project has the following:
+For example, this sample project has the following:

 ~~~~
 ## INO file and other cpp files